 - The Asia Foundation’s Books for Asia Program

 Books for Asia puts one million brand-new books into the hands of students, educators, and local and national leaders in 18 countries annually.
 We empower future and current leaders with information because we know that an educated population is better equipped to fight poverty, disease, injustice, and instability.

 Bridge to Asia has worked in China and Southeast Asia for 17 years, supplying used books and journals to more than 1000 universities.

 - University at Albany, State University of New York

-Operation Medical Libraries (OML) is a global initiative focused on improving the standard of healthcare in developing countries by providing donated medical educational resources, which contribute to advancing the quality of pre-service education.
+Global Medical Libraries is a global initiative focused on improving the standard of health care in developing countries by providing donated medical educational resources, which contribute to advancing the quality of pre-service education.

-Since the program’s inception in April 2007, over $2.5 million of health sciences (dentistry, nursing, and medical) textbooks have been sent to recipients in 24 countries: Afghanistan, Antiqua, Chad, China, Ethiopia, Germany, Haiti, Iraq, Malawi, Morocco-Western Sahara region, Mozambique, Namibia, Pakistan, Philippines, Republic of Congo, Republic of Fiji, Sierra Leone, Solomon Islands, South Sudan, Tanzania, Turkey (Turkish Syrian Border), Uganda, Zambia and Zimbabwe.
-OML has significantly enhanced the initial and continuing medical education of healthcare professionals in communities crippled by the lack of materials, with which to teach, learn and provide healthcare of all kind, through donated medical education resources.
+Since the program’s inception in April 2007, over $2.5 million of health sciences (dentistry, nursing, and medical) textbooks have been sent to recipients in 26 countries: Afghanistan, Antiqua, Chad, China, Ethiopia, Germany, Haiti, Iraq, Malawi, Morocco-Western Sahara region, Mozambique, Namibia, Nigeria, Pakistan, Philippines, Republic of Congo, Republic of Fiji, Rwanda, Sierra Leone, Solomon Islands, South Sudan, Tanzania, Turkey (Turkish Syrian Border), Uganda, Zambia and Zimbabwe.
+Global Medical Libraries has significantly enhanced the initial and continuing medical education of health care professionals in communities crippled by the lack of materials, with which to teach, learn and provide health care of all kind, through donated medical education resources.